sjbennett123/polarlarp/content/background/bloody_fist.md

 ### Occupation of Stonewood

 - They haven’t been killed or executed since the beginning of the occupation.
-This past 6 months have been very peaceful and almost normal.
+This past 6 months have been peaceful and almost normal.
 - A group of adventurers attempted to free the Town of Stonewood 1 year ago alongside Balor Ironleaf using the alias Black Leaf but were ultimately slaughtered and occupation continued.

 ### Elysia Reclaims Stonewood